Auctioning with Strategically Reticent Bidders: The

+This notion draws inspiration from the proper scoring rule in literature of information elicitation~\cite{savage1971elicitation}.
+It is well-known that proper scoring rule guarantees that a forecaster's utility is maximized at full revelation of information state.
+Similarly, the proper mechanism here guarantees that a bidder's utility is maximized at full revelation of his realized value.

-\begin{theorem} For any IC and IR mechanism $M$ for \oldmodel{}, its \emm{} $\bar{M}$ is \infoIC{} and IR if the utility function given by $M$ is convex over $\Delta_{\Theta}$. \end{theorem} \begin{proof} We can first easily verify that at full revelation, the IR condition of $\bar{M}$ is equivalent to the IR condition of $M$.
-For the remaining proof, it lies at the following crucial notion of dominant-strategy full disclosure, with which \infoIC{} condition can be reduced to the standard IC.
+\begin{theorem} An \emm{} $\bar{\M}$ is ex-post \infoIC{} and IR if and only if its base mechanism $\M$ is proper, IC and IR. \end{theorem} \begin{proof} It is straightforward to verify that at full revelation, the IR condition of $\bar{\M}$ is equivalent to the IR condition of $\M$ by setting the value profile $(v_i, v_{-i}) = \v(\types; \bsigma)$.
+Hence, the \emm{} $\bar{\M}$ is IR if and only if its base mechanism $\M$ is IR.